-Registration times and locations are published in class schedules for each of the off-campus units of University College.
-Supplemental information may be obtained by contacting the appropriate University College site office.
+Registration times and locations are published in class schedules for each of the off-campus units of Global Campus.
+Supplemental information may be obtained by contacting the appropriate Global Campus site office.

-Troy University University College - Regional Offices For Graduate Programs
+Troy University, Global Campus - eCampus and Regional Offices For Graduate Programs